NOVEMBER ’18 BOOKSHELF

 - Follow this blog to earn another entry into every contest.

 - Winners may win only one time per year (365 days) for contests with prizes of more than one book.

-- All entries, including names, email addresses, and mailing addresses, will be purged after winner is notified.
+- Your email address will not be shared or sold to anyone.
+All entries, including names, email addresses, and mailing addresses, will be purged after winner is notified.